tsimkins/agsci.atlas/agsci/atlas/api/documentation/README.md

 `<authors>` - List of Penn State user ids that are authors/speakers/instructors for the product (list of `<item>` tags.)

 `<owners>` - Individuals who are responsible for the content, not necessarily the authors.
 This is used internally, and not used by Magento.
+It is presented as a list of `<item>` tags.

 `<primary_contact_psu_user_id>` - Primary contact for internal use, responsible for reviewing the article.
+This is the first id listed in the `<owners>` field.

 ### Dates